tbotnz/netpalm/README.md

 - Speaks ReST & JSON to your app and CLI over SSH or Telnet or NETCONF/RESTCONF to your network devices
 - Built in multi-level abstraction interface for service modeling of Create, Retrieve, Delete methods
-- Ability to write your own [service templates](https://github.com/tbotnz/netpalm/tree/master/backend/plugins/extensibles/j2_service_templates)
+- Ability to write your own [service models and templates](https://github.com/tbotnz/netpalm/tree/master/backend/plugins/extensibles/j2_service_templates) which are self documenting to Open API 3.0 when a model is used
 - Supports pre and post checks accross CLI devices, config only deployed on pre check pass
 - Per device async task queuing (Ensure you dont overload your VTY's) or Pooled async processes
 - Large amount of supported multivendor devices ( cheers to the netmiko & napalm & ncclient lads )